hcarminati/study-algorithms/README.md

 # Study Algorithms

-As I review concepts from my Algorithms and Data class and explore new ones, I will be adding my notes, cheetsheets, practice problems, and videos I find helpful to this repo.
+As I review concepts from my Algorithms and Data class and explore new ones, I will be adding my notes, cheat sheets, practice problems, and videos I find helpful to this repo.
 I hope the material here helps you on your learning journey...

 ### Concepts Overview
 * [Introduction to Algorithms and Data Structures](#introduction)